 The referring physician will receive a follow-up call from the Clinic with an update of their patient’s diagnosis and treatment plan.
 The Lung Mass Clinic has comprehensive specialists on its main campus to treat the patient.
 A skilled team of pathologists, radiologists, pulmonologists, cardiothoracic surgeons, medical oncologists, radiation oncologists and others formulate an individualized treatment plan.

 Patients will not have to leave the area or travel to multiple facilities to get the care needed.
-Lafayette General Medical Center ;has all the resources available on its campus.
-Cancer Center of Acadiana at Lafayette General (CCA) is recognized as an Accredited Cancer Program by The American College of Surgeons’ Commission on Cancer.
+Ochsner Lafayette General Medical Center has all the resources available on its campus.
+Cancer Center of Acadiana at Ochsner Lafayette General Medical Center is recognized as an Accredited Cancer Program by The American College of Surgeons’ Commission on Cancer.
 CCA houses the largest infusion center in Louisiana.